realestninja/serverless-telegram-bot-openai-wrapper/README.md

 With this [development-helper](https://github.com/realestninja/serverless-telegram-bot-development-helper) you can forward messages from your bot to the local instance of this boilerplate.
 (Check for correct ports)

 ## Deployment
 `yarn deploy`, then follow the steps presented by Wrangler.
 After deployment, you should have received the url where the bot is hosted.
-This will be used as webhook.
+This will be used for setting up the webhook.

 ## Set up the webhook
 Lastly you need to set up the webhook.